“Then they set out along the blacktop in the gunmetal light, shuffling through the ash, each the other’s world entire.”

-Salmon, bison, grey whales, red bats, monarch butteflies and arctic terns.
+Salmon, bison, grey whales, red bats, monarch butterflies and arctic terns.
 Just a few existent vestigial species of migration, borne of the need to move great distances.
 Their dynamism is also the material embodiment of flow between places, linking the essence of life in one location to another, and back again.
 The nagorasphere is fizzing with exchange along these routes, and ecological niches multiply across space-time.
 Even dung and urine enrich, and with the loss of large herbivores and predators, this is particularly on a steep decline.
 Such sky-land-water disturbances can mean opportunities for species laying in wait along the way.
 Migration routes can mean more life, not less.
 The act of moving in nature should be ecologically fluministic.

-Humans cheat the natural rules of terra-transit, by getting from A to B not as we were born to do, but by using roads and vehicles as quick as cheetahs with the stamina of pronghorn antelopes.* Instead of creating ecological unity between social groups and different places, as the bison and the zebra do, we destroy it, flatten everything in the path of our industrial-leaden vehicles, divorcing ourselves from the natural pace of bipedal movement.
+Humans cheat the natural rules of terra-transit, by getting from A to B not as we were born to do, but by using roads and vehicles as quickly as cheetahs with the stamina of pronghorn antelopes. * Instead of creating ecological unity between social groups and different places, as the bison and the zebra do, we destroy it, flatten everything in the path of our industrial-laden vehicles, divorcing ourselves from the natural pace of bipedal movement.
 Speed is a thrill, an adrenaline rush.
 We race each other easily, we compete on luxury.
 We are seduced through design and marketing to buy into those organic curves, sparkling colours, exciting sounds and plush new-leather smells.
 Economic and social status is tied to the success or failure of the newest car advert.
 They are designed to bewitch.

 More still ~ highway robbery.
-Roads have brought massive social and personal pain to many indigenous and rural people, through exposure to new markets and social pressures, land theft and forced re-settlement.
+Roads have brought massive social and personal pain to many indigenous and rural people, through exposure to new markets and social pressures, land theft and forced resettlement.
 Any economic benefits from infrastructure projects have been iniquitous and unfairly distributed.
-These tarred intrusions are the long, bony fingers of plutocracies, gouging and exposing floloca to abuse, to exploitation, and of submission to the power.
+These tarred intrusions are the long, bony fingers of plutocracies, gouging and exposing floloca to abuse, exploitation, and submission to the power.
 This extends, literally, to roads for extracting road tar.

 Ecologists refrain from being totally frank about their destructive nature.
-They call them ‘linear infrastructure intrusions’, hard human lines carved through soft ecosystems, including highways, power lines, railway lines, pipelines, firebreaks, walls and fences.
+They call them ‘linear infrastructure intrusions’, hard, human lines carved through soft ecosystems, including highways, power lines, railway lines, pipelines, firebreaks, bridges, walls and fences.
 I’d like to call them ‘occasiones ad mortem’, opportunities for death.
 Because, really, that’s all they are.
 Each time we go on a road trip, we are taking our chances, along with those of many other beings, human or non-human.
 Even our ambulances and fire engines are not immune from crashing and causing harm.
 That’s why they ring those ear-splitting alarms, to lessen the chances.
 It’s all about risk.
 Why do we do this?

 Now is the time, I contend, to let the main roads rot.
 Let the verges spread out to re-connect community and encourage us all to really step up in transit-creativity.
 Gather together.
-Look at maps.
+Look at the maps.
 Decide which roads we can do without.
 Do it in phases.
 But do it.
 Put our heads together in collective ambition.
 Demand from the city planners that any new or re-development needs to be designed around public space, footpaths and cycle routes.
 Rural villages can become whole villages again, not commuter satellites to towns and cities.
 We can still have systems for emergencies, a framework of narrow electric monorails that will take us swiftly, smoothly and safely to hospitals and care facilities.
-Historical linear streets can be redesigned with organic walk and cycle ways, gardens and wild corridors.
+Historical linear streets can be redesigned with organic walking and cycle ways, gardens and wild corridors.
 We can still use disability scooters.
 Herald an era of localism, an era of clean air for our children, for living, work, food growing and leisure time.
 It’s a new ethology for a kinnage dweller.

-And for when we really need to travel distance, we can build unsealed, habitat-connecting permeable routes, with hemp concrete mesh and native grasses, that aid ecology not hinder.
+And for when we really need to travel a distance, we can build unsealed, habitat-connecting permeable routes, with hemp concrete mesh and native grasses, that aid ecology not hinder.
 We can ride electric bicycles on them, and use light trams, with eco-bridges for perpendicular, ecological connectivity.
-We can use cable cars with beautiful views, and water balanced rail with feeder lakes full of aquatic life, and other methods low on technological complexity, high on pleasure and life.
+We can use cable cars with beautiful views, and water balanced rail with feeder lakes full of aquatic life, and other methods low on technological complexity, high in pleasure and life.

 *We use large trains too, on huge tracts of land poisoned with pesticides and cleared of vegetation on purpose to keep lines clear (another blog, perhaps).